 The following applies to all Jr.-Sr. High School students attending school or school sponsored events (i.e., field trips, athletic events, etc.).
-Due process Is this a legal thing? procedures will be followed.
+Due process procedures will be followed.
 Proper authorities will be notified.
 The principal shall have the discretion in any case to implement the Student Assistance Program or to follow normal disciplinary procedures (enforce or remove).